Itsy Docs

 When you create an order, you build it up with individual bookings (like hotel rooms, tours, or flights), add the travelers who are going, collect payments, and generate invoices.
 The order automatically tracks its financial status as payments come in, and recalculates totals whenever bookings or payments change.

-Orders can come from two sources:
+Orders can come from four sources:

 Each order gets a unique 8-character code (like AB12CD34) that you share with customers and use for quick lookups.